artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/examples/README.md

 ```
 <path-to-binary-file>/RVfpga_ViDBo_Ubuntu20 +ram_init_file=LedsSwitches/LedsSwitches.vh
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note that it may be necessary to give execution permisions to the simulator binary file.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(Note that it may be necessary to give execution permisions to the simulator binary file.)

 3. Open another terminal and go into the same folder (*RVfpga-sim-addons/RVfpga_ViDBo/examples*).
 Run the virtual board using the following command:
 ```